 Healthcare

 The healthcare industry churns out large volumes of data and nearly 80% of data in the healthcare vertical is unstructured.
-By applying advanced Machine Learning models, healthcare providers can not only streamline the data but also make data-driven decisions on disease predictions and treatment options.
+By applying advanced Machine Learning models, healthcare providers can not only streamline the data but also make data-driven decisions to diagnose health conditions and explore treatment options.
 In fact, physicians are actively collaborating with statisticians, data analysts, and data scientists to engineer advanced tools that will accurately predict diseases.
-Besides accurate disease predictions, ML models will be used in automating the drug discovery process resulting in reduced time-to-market.
+Besides this, ML models will be used in automating the drug discovery process, resulting in reduced time-to-market.

 Manufacturing